Jul 18, 2014

 Mar 31, 2014

 The baby took an unexpected nap in her highchair.
 I had just finished wiping down the kitchen and realized my opportunity to get to redecorating was now.
 Since Christmas had been stripped, decorations remained un-replaced.
 I raced up the steep attic steps to fetch my decorative stuff from the various bins.
 The house desperately needs color and character.
-And as I shoved the carpet down into the stairwell hole, I heard “I can’t because” being disproved.
+And as I shoved the carpet down into the stairwell hole, I heard “I can’t because” being disproven.

 I have been chanting “I can’t because” quite a lot since the baby arrived.
 Plenty of projects I say I’m unable to do because I can’t be hands free to do this or that.
 But then I managed to clean a bathroom while my son watched her.
 And balanced a checkbook while she was both awake and asleep.
 Sometimes yes and sometimes no. Sometimes I have back up, most of the time I don’t.
 Will I never?
 No, just not exactly right now unless it is right now.